“What is it, darling? You’re missing your birthday party.”

 “What can I tell you, dear?” her father said as he rose to leave.
 “If you poke him, he will scratch.”

-As the decades progressed, Lilly grew to a surly sort, a terror at school, and society’s most unseemly hostess….
+As the decades progressed, Lilly grew to be a surly sort, a terror at school, and society’s most unseemly hostess….
 When Daddy passed, her fortunes failed; a crumbling façade was all that remained, the odds and ends, the faded bric-a-brac of more vibrant years.

 With one notable exception: Lilly’s bedroom.

-An old, old woman, at her end, Lilly had long since succumbed to vitriol.
+An old, old woman at her end, Lilly had long since succumbed to vitriol.
 With stiff knob knees, sour-smelling and decrepit, Lilly seldom ventured farther than the door.
 She endured, alone in her oasis, her eiderdown lair, covers drawn up close, fearful, ever fearful, of imminent demise.

 Kitty strolled in, as he had done each night, often unseen, for an eternity of years.
 He rubbed his oily scent onto her cherished things: the vanity, a French silk pouf, a gold-leaf bergère chair.
 Before the dollhouse, he sauntered, eyes fixed, and whipped his tail.
 He bid his time, as if she might yet become aware.